Romilchavda/Clash-of-clans-/README.md

 ## Support

-You can support this project with subscribing our [Patreon](https://www.patreon.com/clash_info)
+You can support this project by subscribing our [Patreon](https://www.patreon.com/clash_info)

 ## License